Alfa Romeo 8-cylinder F1 engine: Basic version

 While BMW and Renault used existing engine concepts for their turbo engines, the Alfa Romeo 890T was completely redesigned.
 When designing the Alfa turbo engine, Carlo Chiti, unlike all other designers, opted for an eight-cylinder concept.
 He promised himself a "balanced relationship between performance and complexity".
 The bank angle was 90 degrees.
 Each bank of cylinders had two overhead camshafts driven by a timing belt.
 Chiti had four valves and one spark plug per cylinder.

-Charging took place via two turbochargers.
-The first prototypes were equipped with KKK chargers.
-For "political reasons", the pre-series engines used in test drives from 1981 and the later series engines received chargers from Avio, a subsidiary of Alfa Romeo.
-The Avio loaders proved vulnerable in the years that followed.
+Forced induction took place via two turbochargers.
+The first prototypes were equipped with KKK turbochargers.
+For "political reasons", the pre-series engines used in test drives from 1981 and the later series engines received turbochargers from Avio, a subsidiary of Alfa Romeo.
+The Avio turbos proved vulnerable in the years that followed.

 The mixture was prepared in the prototypes via eight carburetors, with each carburetor supplying one cylinder.
 Engines equipped in this way were used in test drives well into the summer of 1981.
 From the spring of 1982, mechanical fuel injection from Spica was available, which was used largely unchanged until the end of the 1984 season.
 Without electronic support, the mixture preparation could only be controlled inadequately.
 The lack of effective control of the mixture led to a high number of turbo and engine failures in 1982–84.